xenforo-ltd/docs/docs/templating-language.md

 <xf:avatar  user="{$xf.visitor}"  size="o"  canonical="true"  />

-The avatar tag takes the following arguments:
+The avatar tag takes the following attributes:

 -   `user` - The XenForo User object to generate the avatar for.
 -   `size` - The size of the image to generate.
 (See image sizes)
--   `canonical` - Whether the URL should be canonicalized.
-(See [Glossary: Canonical (URL)](/xenforo-2/~/edit/drafts/-LK0rCLloPfLzTsJI22F/glossary#canonical-url)) This can only be used for `custom` avatars.
+-   `canonical` - Whether to use the full SEO-friendly URL.
+This value is only respected for `custom` avatars.
 -   `notooltip` - Whether the tool-tip displayed when hovering over the avatar should be disabled.
 -   `forcetype` - Can be used to force getting the `gravatar` or `custom` avatars by setting the value to either of those.
 -   `defaultname` - The username to use if the `user` attribute contains an invalid user.